JPL-Evapotranspiration-Algorithms/monte-carlo-sensitivity/README.md

     I --> J[Sensitivity Metrics Calculation Pearson R2 Mean Change]
     J --> K[Output and Interpretation]
 ```

+## Scientific Background

+Monte Carlo sensitivity analysis is a widely used approach for quantifying the influence of input uncertainties on model outputs.
+By repeatedly perturbing input variables and observing the resulting changes in outputs, this method provides robust estimates of sensitivity metrics, even for nonlinear or complex models [1,2].

+This package implements both univariate and multivariate perturbation strategies, following best practices in uncertainty quantification and sensitivity analysis [3,4].

+### References

+1. Saltelli, A., et al. (2008).
+Global Sensitivity Analysis: The Primer.
+Wiley.
+2. Helton, J.C., & Davis, F.J.
+(2003).
+Latin hypercube sampling and the propagation of uncertainty in analyses of complex systems.
+Reliability Engineering & System Safety, 81(1), 23-69.
+3. Iooss, B., & Lemaître, P. (2015).
+A review on global sensitivity analysis methods.
+In Uncertainty management in Simulation-Optimization of Complex Systems (pp. 101-122).
+Springer.
+4. Pianosi, F., et al. (2016).
+Sensitivity analysis of environmental models: A systematic review with practical workflow.
+Environmental Modelling & Software, 79, 214-232.

+---

+## Comparison to Other Tools

+While packages such as [SALib](https://salib.readthedocs.io/) provide a range of sensitivity analysis methods, `monte-carlo-sensitivity` focuses on flexible, simulation-based perturbation workflows that are easy to integrate with arbitrary models and data pipelines.

+---

 The `monte-carlo-sensitivity` package provides a robust, simulation-based framework for quantifying the sensitivity of model outputs to input variables using Monte Carlo perturbation and statistical analysis.
 The methodology supports both single-variable and joint (multi-variable) perturbation workflows.